Fitness game: 1980s

-The first fitness game system released to the market was the 1986 Computrainer.
-Designed as a training aid and motivational tool, the Computrainer allowed users to ride through a virtual landscape generated on an NES, while monitoring data such as power output and pedaling cadence.
+The first fitness game system released to the market was the 1986 CompuTrainer by RacerMate Inc. Designed as a training aid and motivational tool, the CompuTrainer system allowed users to interactively ride on their own bicycle through a virtual landscape generated on an NES or Commodore 64 by connecting their bike trainer unit directly to an external port on the game cartridge.
+Two trainer units could be connected at a time for 2 players to race virtually on screen while also displaying data such as speed, power, pedaling cadence, heart rate, and distance.
+As riders raced virtually, the cartridge sent a signal back to the CompuTrainer unit to dynamically change the bicycle's actual resistance based on what was happening on screen in real time with incline, wind, and drafting.
 The product had a price that was far too high to be considered as an entertainment product, but was affordable by dedicated athletes.
-The product continues to this day, where it now runs using Microsoft Windows compatible software with extensive graphic and physiological capabilities.
+RacerMate released the "Racermate Challenge I" cartridge on the Commodore 64 and the "Racermate Challenge II" cartridge on the NES.
+RacerMate made the CompuTrainer until 2017, where its latest version runs using Microsoft Windows compatible software with extensive graphic and physiological capabilities.

 About the same time as the Computrainer, Concept II introduced a computer attachment for their rowing machine.
 This has become their eRow product and is used for both individual motivation as well as competition in "indoor rowing leagues".

 1990s

 During the 1990s, there was a surge of interest in the application of virtual reality to high-end gym equipment.
 Life Fitness and Nintendo partnered to produce the Exertainment System; Precor had an LCD-based bike product, and Universal had several CRT-based systems.
 The Netpulse system provided users with the ability to browse the web while exercising.
 Fitlinxx introduced a system that used sensors attached to weight machines in order to provide automated feedback to users.

 Three issues combined to ensure the failure of these systems in the marketplace.
 First, they were significantly more expensive than the equivalent models that did not have all the additional electronics.
 Second, they were harder to maintain, and were often left broken.
 Lastly the additional expertise required to operate the software was often intimidating to the users, who shied away from the machines out of fear that they would look foolish while trying to master the machine.

 Until 1998, nothing significant happened in the field of videogame exercise.
 Hardware was still too expensive for the average home consumer, and the health clubs were gun-shy about adopting any new technology.
 As high-performance game console capabilities improved and prices fell, manufacturers once more started to explore the fitness market.

 In 1998, Konami's Dance Dance Revolution was released.
 Pump It Up, a dance game similar to Konami's, was released in 1999 by the company Andamiro.